jijiechen/migrate-maven-artifact/README.md

 **Note:** Maven has to be installed as `mvn` command on your local computer.

-*For macOS/Linux users, please replace following comamnd lines to `.sh` files.*
+*For macOS/Linux users, please replace names of comamnd lines to `.sh` files.*

 ## License